dmlc/dgl/apps/kg/README.md

 ## Requirements

 The package can run with both Pytorch and MXNet.
 For Pytorch, it works with Pytorch v1.2 or newer.
-For MXNet, it can work with MXNet 1.5 or newer.
+For MXNet, it works with MXNet 1.5 or newer.

 ## Datasets